Acupressure Points for Thyroid Ailments

 Final Thoughts

 The important thing is to get screened for thyroid problems every five years.
 The best is to stop smoking and avoid the intake of caffeine or alcohol.
 Try to keep yourself stress-free and drink filtered water.
-Do not consume deep-fried foods; eat iodine-rich foods.
-Try to control your weight and do a lot of exercise and yoga.
-We hope the article helps make you more aware of thyroid disorders and that it is not always cancer.
+Avoid consuming deep-fried food, and opt for iodine-rich foods instead.
+Try to control your weight and engage in regular exercise and yoga.
+We hope the article helps raise your awareness of thyroid disorders and that they are not always cancerous.